 Tomb of Nurije Pozderac at Dragoš Sedlo:

-On June 8th, 1943, during the build up to Tito's push out of the circle Axis forces had enclosed them within, the Vice President of the Executive Board of the Partisan Liberation Army (AVNOJ), Nurija Pozderac (Photo 3), was wounded by a flying debris from a bomb drop on Vučevo Mountain.
+On June 8th, 1943, during the build-up to Tito's push out of the circle Axis forces had enclosed them within, the Vice President of the Executive Board of the Partisan Liberation Army (AVNOJ), Nurija Pozderac (Photo 3), was wounded by flying debris from a bomb drop on Vučevo Mountain.
 Three days later he died from those wounds just south of Vučevo at a mountain meadow called Dragoš Sedlo.
 His son Sead was present upon his death.
 Pozderac was one of Bosnia's most notable Partisan leaders and, being from the Cazin district of Bosnia, he was instrumental in rallying local Muslims into the uprising during the early days of WWII.
-In addition, Pozderac's father, Murat Pozderac, was the Cazin region's last agha (or local representative) of the Ottoman Empire, resulting in Pozderac's family being considered one of the town's most prominent.
+In addition, Pozderac's father, Murat Pozderac, was the Cazin region's last agha (or local representative) of the Ottoman Empire, resulting in Pozderac's family being considered one of the area's most prominent.
 Pozderac was buried at the location of his death there at Dragoš Sedlo.
 After the end of the war, Pozderac was proclaimed a Yugoslav National Hero.

 "Seriously wounded on Vučevo, here on June 12, 1943, the first Vice President of the AVNOJ Executive Committee, Nurija Pozdarec, died."